surfingkit/icons/README.md

 We plan to integrate the icon set into SurfingKit and accept contributions from the community starting with SurfingKit V2, which will feature an improved icon editor.

+The project structure is not stable and may change according to SurfingKit's needs.
+If you wish to use it at this stage, it's recommended to contact us first: [support@surfingkit.app](mailto:support@surfingkit.app)

 ## License

 MIT